hanwendong1/AVS463-f20/content/2-Popular-Sources.md

 The assignment requires gathering information on consumers’ perceptions of your chosen subject.
 We will primarily use Academic Search Premier and CQ Researcher to find popular sources.

-# Academic Search Premier
+## Academic Search Premier

 Academic Search Premier is a multi-disciplinary database that contains full-text versions of thousands of publications, including academic titles, popular magazines, and newspapers.
 Since it covers nearly all fields of study, it's a good place to start a research project.

 You can access Academic Search Premier from the [library’s homepage](https://www.lib.uidaho.edu/) under the catalog search bar.
 Once you log in with you UI credentials, you can type in your keyword search terms in the search box.
-For example, if your topic is *Use of bST (growth hormone) to increase milk production*, you can type bST in the search box and click the `Search` button.
+For example, if your topic is **Use of bST (growth hormone) to increase milk production**, you can type bST in the search box and click the `Search` button.

 This search yields over 4,000 results.
 You may notice that most of the results are not relevant to our topic.
 Some of the results that came up when searching bST include Band Segmented Transmission, Behavior skills training, Barium Strontium Titanate, etc. Let’s revise our search strategy.

-This time spell out the abbreviation of bST, which stands for Bovine somatotropin.
+This time spell out the abbreviation of bST, which stands for *Bovine somatotropin*.
 Since you are searching for the exact phrase, use quotation marks to wrap around the keywords by typing *Bovine somatotropin* in the search box, then click the `Search` button.

 This search yields over 1,000 relevant results that include a mix of popular and scholarly sources.
 If you are only interested in popular sources for now, check the boxes for News and Magazines under Source Types on the left side of the screen.
 You may also change the Publication Date to limit the results to recent sources from the last few years.